paololucchino/iframe-slideshow/README.md

 # iframe-slideshow

-Module rendering html file that loops thought url list and associated labels.
+Module rendering html file with iframe that loops thought url list and associated labels.

 '''